-Objective: Deliver robot agility performance metrics, test methods. information models, and planning approaches that will enable manufacturers to more easily and rapidly reconfigure and re-task robot systems in assembly operations.
+Deliver robot agility performance metrics, test methods. information models, data sets, and planning approaches that will enable manufacturers to more easily and rapidly reconfigure and re-task robot systems.

-Technical Idea: The new technical idea for this project is to develop the measurement science in the form of an integrated agility framework enabling manufacturers to assess and assure the agility performance of their robot systems.
-This framework will include 1) robot agility performance metrics and test methods, 2) information models, 3) planning approaches, and (4) an integrated agility framework.
-With this agility framework, the following will be possible:
+The new technical idea for this project is to develop the measurement science enabling manufacturers to assess and assure the agility performance of their robot systems.
+This framework will include 1) robot agility performance metrics and test methods, 2) information models, 3) data sets, and 4) planning approaches.
+With this, the following will be possible:

 - Using the test methods and metrics, manufacturers will be able to determine a robotic system’s ability to handle new assembly operations.